hirosystems/ordinals-api/README.md

 1. An [Ordhook node](https://github.com/hirosystems/ordhook) with a fully indexed Ordinals database.
-1. A local writeable Postgres database for data storage
+1. A local writeable Postgres database for data storage.
+   * We recommended a 1TB volume size here.

 ## Running the API